 Next Question: How Can We Improve Margins?

-Now you have some ideas about what’s causing margins to fall.
+Now you have some indications about what’s causing margins to fall.
 That’s great, but you need a solution, so the obvious question to ask next is “What can I do about it?”

 - Predictions of future outcomes based on a predictive analysis of your data

-- Recommendations on how to improve your prediction based on a prescriptive analysis
+- Suggested ways in which to improve your predicted outcome based on a prescriptive analysis

-- For Distributor, select Nisizu.
+- From Distributor, select Nisizu.
 The projected margin decreases to 15.02, which reaffirms what we already know - that distributing alternators through Nisizu lowers our margin.

 - Select different distributors until you find one that provides the highest margin for alternators.
 Consider whether to redirect alternator sales through this distributor.